Centrattic/conversation-continuation/README.md

 - Ok. it doesn't work super well.
 We'll try getting more samples from GPT-4o or something
 - We'll also start with 5 statements for happiness/sadness and like 10 eval statements.
 We'll see if we need a wider distribution later.
 - is having parallel happy/sad (contrast statements) helpful??
+- yeah adding more complex statements doesn't do much, the max still results in like crazy non-coherent outputs...
+What about looking for the Optuna local mins instead of the max - maybe that's good?
+No that still doesn't work.
+Also adding [Riya] and [Friend] to the eval prompts doesn't really work either I think...
+- Maybe something that works here is to add constraints, like layer_extract and layer_steer can't be more than 5 apart - that way we don't get to crazier and more extreme adds/subtracts.
+I can try that.
+Also like set the alpha value much smaller, like max at 2 or something.
+- The fact that this fails suggests there are lots of spurious correlations to happiness/sadness, but there weren't a ton for wholesome/perverted somehow hmm.
+Also since I am representing happiness/sadness much better with these additional statements, we are closer to the concept but there are a ton of random aligned vectors in activation space
+- I suspect I will need some coherence checks, cause even something like CCS really does not ensure coherence given the crazy number of spurious correlations.
+I suspect the Anthropic unsupervised coherence method will be what I have to implement here.
+- I think if I try to evaluate coherence with some metric, like looking at distributions over coherent outputs vs. non-coherent and then KL divergence with coherent dist, there are going to always be loopholes.
+I need to evaluate this subjectively, like with another model, or realistically I could even do this myself over the trial, just give the model a coherency score on some outputs it samples (input() in the objective).
+Hmm maybe try this
+- I am pretty sure CCS will fail, but maybe unsupervised consistency is actually good.
+- OMG i could try a purely human objective, just like the objective prints out responses to prompts and then I rate all of them on a scale of 1 to 10 and we are optimizing for that LMAO maybe good?

 * Interesting.
 So I'm writing sampling from just the base model, and first I accidentally did the LORA model, and even wihtout the [Riya] and [Friend] prompting, it does seem to fall into this.
 I guess the distillation vs. RL (rewriting vs. augmenting) concept is maybe relevant here?
+* Interesting token situation with steering tuning:
+['Riya] good!
+['R
+i don't know
+ ['Riya] take a minute to think 🙂
+ ['

 ### Version 2: I'm adding TDA + Steering!
 (7/18/25)
 Ideas: